Risk Management

 Eiichi Kuriwada, the Company's Chairperson, and CEO, serves as the Chairman of the SGH Culture and Sports Promotion Foundation and the SGH Foundation, which are auxiliary organizations of the Group.
 The Group supports the activities of both foundations as part of its sustainability activities, and its policy is to continue to implement activities such as lending artwork at no charge and providing personnel support.

-In the current fiscal year, the Group established the SGH Disaster Prevention Support Foundation, a general incorporated foundation, with Eiichi Kuriwada serving as its Chairperson.
 This foundation aims to address the social challenge of disaster prevention in Japan, a country frequently affected by natural disasters.
 Its activities include developing and operating logistics infrastructure for disaster relief supplies, providing reconstruction assistance to affected areas, supporting the livelihoods of disaster victims in collaboration with both the public and private sectors, and establishing a system for immediate emergency response.
 Through these initiatives, the foundation seeks to contribute to the realization of a disaster-resilient and sustainable society.

 The SGH Culture and Sports Promotion Foundation and the SGH Foundation hold a total of 58,636,362 shares of the Company's common shares (9.16% of the total number of issued shares) as of the end of the current consolidated fiscal year.
 The articles of incorporation of both foundations stipulate that the exercise of voting rights related to the Company's shares requires the approval of at least two-thirds of the members of their respective Boards of Directors.
 To ensure the independence of such voting decisions, directors who concurrently serve as officers or employees of the Group do not participate in board resolutions concerning the exercise of voting rights.
-In addition, the SGH Disaster Prevention Support Foundation is explicitly prohibited by its internal regulations from exercising voting rights.
+In addition, the public interest incorporated foundation SGH Disaster Prevention Support Foundation is explicitly prohibited by its internal regulations from exercising voting rights.
 Furthermore, when appointing directors of any of these foundations, council members who concurrently serve as officers or employees of the Group abstain from voting on the appointment of directors who also hold concurrent positions within the Group.

 (10) Future Capital Investment